 Assignment means a doctor agrees to accept Medicare's approved amount as full payment.
 You may be able to save money by going to a doctor who accepts assignment, but you may still have some costs, such as coinsurance.
 See also the definitions for actual charge, approved amount and coinsurance.

 Assignment of benefits

-This is an arrangement by which you request that your health benefit payments be made directly to a designated person or facility, such as a doctor or hospital.
+An arrangement by which you request that your health benefit payments be made directly to a designated person or facility, such as a doctor or hospital.

-Your attending physician is the licensed doctor who has primary responsibility for your medical care and treatment.
+The licensed doctor who has primary responsibility for your medical care and treatment.

 You must have a verbal or written authorization from your insurance plan for some services before you receive care.

-Authorization for care
+Authorization for care (TRICARE)

-This refers to the determination that the requested treatment is medically necessary, delivered in the appropriate setting, a TRICARE benefit, and that the treatment will be cost-shared by the Department of Defense.
+The determination that the requested treatment is medically necessary, delivered in the appropriate setting, a TRICARE benefit, and that the treatment will be cost-shared by the Department of Defense.